codenjoyme/codenjoy-kata/src/main/webapp/resources/kata/help/index-prompts-en.md

 ![Room Chat and Field Chat](./images/11_Room_and_Field_Chat.png)

+## What is context?

+Context means the surrounding details or information that helps understand a situation or conversation better.

+In language, it's the words or phrases around a particular word that give it meaning.

+In natural language processing, context includes the words, phrases, or information that precedes or follows a specific word or passage, providing additional details that aid in interpretation.
+The context helps to disambiguate language and allows the model to generate more accurate and relevant responses.

+For example, in a conversation, each statement or question builds upon the context of the previous ones.
+Understanding context involves considering the broader meaning and implications of the words used, as well as any relevant background information.

+Enhancing context in communication with AI models often involves providing clear and detailed information, referring to previous statements, and structuring prompts to guide the model's understanding.
+Effective management of context allows for more coherent and contextually appropriate responses from language models.

 ## How to enhance context for better answers?

 - **Provide Clear Instructions:** Clearly specify what kind of information or response you are looking for.
 The more specific your instructions, the better the model can tailor its response.